 If the outcome at the end of the formal warning period is unsatisfactory progress, you can appeal to the Academic Board.
 Refer to the University's Graduate Research Training Policy and the Student Appeals to the Academic Board Policy for details.

-- If you have any questions about the formal warning of unsatisfactory progress process, you and your supervisors should talk to Graduate Research Candidature Academic Services.
+- If you have any questions about the formal warning of unsatisfactory progress process, you and your supervisors should talk to Graduate Research (University Services).